Palin, Begich, Gross advance in Alaska US House race

 Palin, the 2008 Republican vice presidential nominee, held significant name recognition in a field that also included current and former state legislators and a North Pole city council member whose name is Santa Claus.
 Many of the candidates were relative unknowns.

-Begich comes from a family of prominent Democrats, which includes uncles Mark Begich and Tom Begich, who have both held elected office.
+Begich comes from a family of prominent Democrats, including uncles Mark Begich and Tom Begich, who have both held elected office.
 Gross unsuccessfully ran for U.S. Senate in 2020 with the endorsement of state Democrats.
 Alaska Democratic party leaders in this race urged voters to pick a Democrat.

 Peltola, who was one of six Democrats on the ballot, is a former state lawmaker.
 Sweeney was an assistant secretary of Indian Affairs in the U.S. Department of Interior during the Trump administration.

-An email seeking comment on the special primary was sent to Begich’s campaign manager Wednesday.
+Emails seeking comment on the special primary were sent to the Begich and Gross campaigns Wednesday.

 Begich’s grandfather, Democratic U.S. Rep. Nick Begich, had the House seat before Young.
 In 1972, the elder Begich was running against Young when Begich’s plane disappeared on a flight from Anchorage to Juneau.
 Begich was nonetheless reelected.